machines-in-motion/biconvex_mpc/README.md

 This repo contains the full body centroidal motion planner based on an ADMM solution method for the centroidal dynamics and DDP based non-linear Inverse Kinematics

 It is highly recommended you install this in a virtual environment such as Conda.
-This allows easier use of installed dependencies such as Crocoddyl and OsqpEigen.
+This allows easier use of installed dependencies such as Crocoddyl, OsqpEigen, and PyBind11.

 ## Dependencies
 ```
 - Pinocchio
 - Crocoddyl (Version 1.8.1 or greater)
 - OsqpEigen (Optional, to use OSQP as the solver) [Link here: https://github.com/robotology/osqp-eigen]
+- PyBind11
 ```

 ## Installation